For more information on the symptoms and treatment of rubella, visit NHS Inform.

 Before the introduction of rubella vaccination, more than 80% of adults had evidence of previous exposure to rubella.
 A vaccination programme targeting girls and non-immune women of childbearing age was introduced in the UK in 1970 which reduced the number of CRS births and terminations.
 In 1988, the Measles, Mumps and Rubella (MMR) vaccine was introduced for both boys and girls and further decreased cases of rubella to near elimination levels (Figure 1).

-No laboratory-confirmed cases of rubella have been reported to HPS in 2020 to date – the last reported case of laboratory-confirmed rubella in Scotland was in 2017.
+No laboratory-confirmed cases of rubella have been reported to PHS in 2021 to date.
+The last reported case of laboratory-confirmed rubella in Scotland was in 2017.

 Congenital rubella surveillance

 Congenital rubella surveillance can be viewed on the Royal College of Paediatrics and Child Health (RCPCH) website.

 Vaccine uptake statistics are published by Public Health Scotland Data and Intelligence.